TigrisCallidus/QCU/README.md

 In that folder there will be a folder "env" and inside there will be a folder "qiskitEnvironment" (if you named it like this).
-Copy all the content of the folder "qiskitEnvironment" into your local copy of QCU into the folder Assets/StreamingAssets/.q (The folder will be empty except a PASTE_YOUR_FILES_HERE.txt)
+Copy all the content of the folder "qiskitEnvironment" into your local copy of QCU into the folder Assets/StreamingAssets/.q You need to do the copying in your file browser, not in Unity, since folders starting with a dot are hidden in Unity (and not processed).
+You may need to change the setting to show hidden folders/files to be able to see the .q folder.
+(The folder will be empty except a PASTE_YOUR_FILES_HERE.txt)

 ## Using QCU